ouissalBKL/WikiStream-Real-Time-Data-Pipeline-using-kafka-/README.md

 4. **Power BI Dashboard**

-   * Connects to SQL Server and imports `wiki_changes`, `TypeChangeMapping`, and `NamespaceMapping`.
-   * Visualizes:

-     * Top contributors
+* Interactive Power BI dashboard showing:

+  * Number of edits in the last 5 minutes (gauges).
-     * Type of changes
+  * Distribution of edits by type and namespace.
-     * Bot vs Human edits.
+  * Bot vs Human edits comparison.
-     * Activity per language
-     * Breakdown of edits py page type

-   * Provides filters and interactive insights.
+  * Filters and slicers for specific articles or namespaces.

 ![Dashboard Image](images/dashboard.png)
 ---